OpenAI (PII Redaction Guardrails)

 get_auth_token()

-issues a short-lived one-shot JWT tied to the agent DID/VC, audience, and purpose.
-Even if intercepted, it quickly expires and is unusable outside the intended call.
+, resource, audience, and purpose.
+Even if intercepted, it quickly expires and is unusable outside the intended action call, or by any other agent.

 5) Decision & Audit